 Students who fail the subject will have the opportunity to sit the Basic Competences Exam (BCE).
 It will have a similar format of the final exam and a minimum score of 5 is required to pass it.

 In this case, the scores of the continuous assessment (seminars, case study presentations and midterm exam) will be cancelled.
 As it is a Basic Competences Exam, students who pass it will have 5 as the overall grade in the subject.

 - 3RD AND 4TH-YEAR STUDENTS:

-If a student failed the subject last course and needs to repeat it, he/she can choose between two possible options to be assessed:
+If a student failed the subject last course and needs to repeat it, they can choose between two possible options to be assessed:

 2) Students can skip all seminars, case study presentations and midterm exam, and only sit the final exam.
-In this case, they will not be continuously assessed, and it means that their overall score of the course will be only the final exam.
+In this case, they will NOT be continuously assessed, thereby 100% of their mark will correspond to the final exam.

 Students must choose the most suitable option and inform their final decision by sending an email to the professors.

 Reading the recommended bibliography and practicing the exercises are essential tools to succeed in this subject.